 3. From Garden Apartment to the Penthouse

 I’ve seen both Graceland in Memphis and the small one room Tupelo, MS shack Elvis Presely was born in.
 All Americans are familiar with his rags to riches to prescription pills and fried peanut butter and banana sandwiches story.
-Simmons wasn’t exactly born “in the ghetto,” but he did come from a broken middle-class home, and during his 20s he found himself tending bar to make ends meet.
+Simmons wasn’t exactly born “in the ghetto,” but he did come from a broken home that was middle-class, and certainly anything of privilege.
+During his 20s he found himself tending bar to make ends meet.
 Today, his salary is at a level that less than .00001% of sports media professionals could dream of seeing.

 His autobiographical Horatio Alger story is detailed in the introduction of his first book, “Now I can Die in Peace”, but there’s one key glaring omission.
 He started his own site, it took off, and then ESPN came calling to sign him.
 But where/how he did make the connection to the mothership?